Cambridge-Sustainable-Computing-Lab/Green-Algorithms-HPCdashboard/scripts/RunningScripts.md

 It should then be possible to view the data in the dashboards running on the Grafana server.

+It is envisaged that the first time the backend is run, the data obtained by `sacct` will be that of all the jobs (that the system still has a record of) which occurred before the current time (perhaps upto the end of the previous day).
+These would then be loaded into the database, and viewable with the dashboard.

+It is also envisaged that, after this, the backend process will be run as a daily `cron` job, continually updating the database with details of HPC usage, perhaps over the previous 24 hours or 7 days, say.

+Users will need to be added to the HPC users file before running the backend, as the code currently raises an error if a job is encountered in the `sacct` output with a User which the backend hasn't been told about.

 ## Backend database set-up
 Use `create_or_overwrite_database.sh`.